Service-to-service authentication with Azure Data Lake Storage Gen1 using Microsoft Entra ID

 In the Add Custom Access blade, click OK.
 The newly added groups, with the associated permissions, are listed in the Access blade.

-If you plan on restricting your Azure Active Directory application to a specific folder, you will also need to give that same Azure Active directory application Execute permission to the root to enable file creation access via the .NET SDK.
+If you plan on restricting your Microsoft Entra application to a specific folder, you will also need to give that same Microsoft Entra application Execute permission to the root to enable file creation access via the .NET SDK.

-If you want to use the SDKs to create a Data Lake Storage Gen1 account, you must assign the Azure AD web application as a role to the Resource Group in which you create the Data Lake Storage Gen1 account.
+If you want to use the SDKs to create a Data Lake Storage Gen1 account, you must assign the Microsoft Entra web application as a role to the Resource Group in which you create the Data Lake Storage Gen1 account.

 Step 4: Get the OAuth 2.0 token endpoint (only for Java-based applications)